SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 - Edited directed or updated by FTP/SSH

 <!--
-- The first architecture in web development was static
+- ARCHITECTURE_TYPE
-- All sites were just files stored on a computer somewhere that you could access on the internet
+- All sites were just files stored on a computer somewhere...
+- that you could access on with an internet connection
+- Any updates to the site required changing those static files directly...
+- Or using a protocol like FTP or SSH
+- This might sound ancient to some of you, depending on your experience
+- But this is still a common practice for serving websites today
-- When you sign up for hosting with one of the big companies, they give you access to a computer where you can store your static files
+- When you sign up for hosting with one of the big companies like Host Gator...
+- They give you access to a computer where you can store your static files
-- There aren't any patterns for us to discuss here, beyond using the main web technologies: HTML, CSS, and JS -->
+- There aren't any patterns for us to discuss here...
+- Beyond using the main web technologies: HTML, CSS, and JS
+- Let's at an example with the first website ever...
+-->

 ---